Offloading burdensome process allowed district to increase revenue and improve community relations

 “I was jumping for joy when I heard we were bringing on Facilitron,” says Ness, who is now an administrative assistant for the district.
 “Facilitron offers a ton of customization.
 It’s great!”

-When Ness handled rentals, it took up 75 percent of her time.
-The new coordinator is able to take on a number of other tasks.
+When Ness previously handled rentals, it took up 75 percent of her time.
+Now, the new coordinator is able to take on a number of other tasks.
 As Ness explains, “Facilitron handles all the processing and billing and there’s a link to check a nonprofit’s status.
 Even better, Facilitron keeps adding more functionality.”

 Both Hayek and Ness say that Facilitron’s data collection has been a game-changer for the district.
 After Facilitron did a cost-analysis showing in-district usage, external usage, and total expenses, CVUSD was able to update its non-profit and fair rental charges.